foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 b.
 A free subdomain from a service like [Duck DNS](http://duckdns.org).
 4. A valid credit or debit card is required to sign up for the Always Free Tier services on Oracle Cloud.
 Authorization charges may appear temporarily.

 >The Oracle Free Tier is available on a limited first-come, first-serve basis.
-It isn't possible to predict if an instance will be available in your region until you create it.
-If no instances are available, one may become available at a later date - within hours, days, weeks, or potentially months. {.is-info}
+It isn't possible to predict if an instance will be available in your region until you attempt to create it.
+If no instances are available, one may become available at a later time - within hours, days, weeks, or potentially months. {.is-info}

 ## Getting Help
 If you get stuck on a particular step, please first ensure that all commands in black text quotes entered *exactly* as they appear.